 A surprising number of websites are lacking proper security.
-Website security tools should be a standard component on any website, especially when you are handling personal, financial or other sensitive user data.
+Website security should be a standard component on any website, especially when you are handling personal, financial, or other sensitive user data.
 Even if you just have a small website, when you’re handling customer data, you are a target for hackers.
-Without appropriate security, your website is wide open to attacks.

-Web browser recognize the SSL protocols and automatically encrypt data sent across an SSL connection.
-In order to get SSL encryption, you need an SSL Certificate from a Certification Authority.
+Web browsers recognize the SSL protocols and automatically encrypt data sent across an SSL connection.
+In order to get SSL encryption, you need a valid SSL Certificate on your website.

 Testing Your Website’s Security

 If you’d like to make sure your website is loading securely, use a free tool like https://www.whynopadlock.com/

 For a basic security scan of your website, check out https://sitecheck.sucuri.net/